 If you have a work injury claim, such as a workers’ compensation claim or L&I claim, then you can see any medical provider you choose.
 The only requirement is that the medical provider must be a member of the Medical Provider Network or MPN.
 For work injury claimants living in rural places or remote areas, finding a provider in the MPN can mean extensive travel.
+The good news is that L&I provides travel reimbursement in some cases.

 How to get travel reimbursement for my workers’ compensation claim?